Introduction

 Grouting

-· Color selection: Opt for a grout color that harmonizes with your tiles.
-With a variety of colors available, you can either complement or contrast your tiles to achieve your desired aesthetic.
+- Color selection: Choose a grout color that complements or contrasts your tiles to achieve your desired aesthetic.

 Surface Preparation

-· Sanding and cleaning: Preparing the painted wall is crucial.
-Lightly sand the surface to create a texture that enhances adhesive grip, and ensure the wall is thoroughly cleaned to eliminate dust and debris.
+- Sanding and cleaning: Lightly sand the painted wall to create texture for better adhesive grip.
+Thoroughly clean the wall to eliminate dust and debris.

-· Priming: It’s advisable to apply a bonding primer, especially if the paint is glossy or in poor condition.
-This step provides a suitable surface for effective adhesive bonding.
+- Priming: Apply a bonding primer, especially if the paint is glossy or in poor condition, to provide a suitable surface for effective adhesive bonding.

 Tile Installation Process

-1. Layout planning: Before commencing, plan your tile layout carefully.
-Use spacers to dry-fit the tiles on the wall, making adjustments to avoid narrow tile pieces at the edges.
+- Layout planning: Carefully plan your tile layout using spacers.
 Mark your starting point and any alignment guides on the wall.

-2. Applying adhesive: Using a notched trowel, spread the adhesive on the wall starting from your marked point.
-To ensure optimal adhesion, only cover an area that you can tile within the adhesive’s open time.
+- Applying adhesive: Spread the adhesive on the wall using a notched trowel, starting from your marked point.
+Cover only an area you can tile within the adhesive’s open time.

-3. Placing tiles: Firmly press the tiles into the adhesive, utilizing spacers to maintain consistent gaps.
-Ensure each tile is level and aligned with its neighbors.
+- Placing tiles: Firmly press the tiles into the adhesive, maintaining consistent gaps with spacers.
+Ensure each tile is level and aligned.

-5. Grouting: After the adhesive has set, remove the spacers and apply grout between the tiles as previously described.
+- Grouting: After the adhesive has set, remove spacers and apply grout between tiles as previously described.

-6. Final cleanup: Once the grout has begun to set (refer to the grout manufacturer’s guidelines), wipe away any excess with a damp sponge.
+- Final cleanup: Once the grout has begun to set, wipe away any excess with a damp sponge.
 After drying, polish the tiles with a soft cloth to eliminate any haze.

 Key Considerations

-· Adhesive drying times: Be mindful of the adhesive’s drying times.
-Hurrying through this process can lead to tiles slipping or failing to adhere properly.
+- Adhesive drying times: Be mindful of the adhesive’s drying times to prevent tiles from slipping or failing to adhere properly.

-· Working in sections: Particularly on painted walls, it’s wise to work in manageable sections to maintain control over the adhesive’s setting time and ensure precise tile placement.
+- Working in sections: Work in manageable sections on painted walls to maintain control over the adhesive’s setting time and ensure precise tile placement.

 Essential Tips and Considerations for Tiling Over Painted Walls